 At all of our sessions, we celebrate our camp teams, the Odds (green) and the Evens (gold).
 All campers will need something green and something gold, as they won’t know their team until they arrive on Opening Day.
 A simple green or gold shirt is all you need.
 Some campers bring more “fun” outfits like socks, wigs, tutus, etc. Our Greystone Store sells team shirts, so you can purchase what you need on Opening Day, if you would like to wait to know what team your daugther will be on for the summer.
-Camp also supplies each cabin with fun Odd and Even dress up supplies.
+Camp also supplies free Odd and Even dress up supplies before each team event.

 You’ll want to check out our details on what you can use to decorate your bunk, but the gist is you can only bring photos and bedding to make the space “homey”.
 Many girls will bring something to make their space feel more like home.

 For decorating: With the switch to being “just photos” for bunk decorating, we recommend two ways of doing this.
 Option 1: just bring the photos with you and hang them on your headboard or beside your bed.
 Option 2: make a photo collage ahead of time on a small posterboard or small bulletin board that you can then hang or set next to your bed.